aws-samples/aws-appsync-calorie-tracker-workshop/2_neptune_stack/README.md

 8. Choose Create Endpoint.

 ----------

-## Loading the given food dataset into Amazon Neptune
+## 1.5.
+Loading the given food dataset into Amazon Neptune

-We are using the Health and Nutrition Dataset provided by the [Center for Disease Control and Preventation](https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Dietary&CycleBeginYear=2015).
+In this workshop, we are using the Health and Nutrition Dataset provided by the [Center for Disease Control and Preventation](https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Dietary&CycleBeginYear=2015).
 NHANES conducts studies designed to assess the health and nutritional status of adults and children in the United States.
 The survey is unique in that it combines interviews and physical examinations.

-The datasets that needs to be loaded into Amazon Neptune are available in the `datasets` folder.
+The datasets that needs to be loaded into Amazon Neptune are available under the `datasets` folder.

 `Vertex.csv` contains userId, demographics information about the user such as weight (kg), height (cm) and their BMI.